 Okay real talk.
-Skype (or other video chat feature) interviews are great.
+Zoom (or other video chat feature) interviews are great.
 You don’t have to leave your house, you don’t have to wear pants, the possibilities are really endless.
 Technology– ammiright?!Don’t get too excited yet though.
 There are many of elements of a video appointment that you still need to be very conscious of… things that you don’t have to worry about when you’re meeting in person.
-Here’s how to ace the boarding school interview or college admissions Skype interview.
+Here’s how to ace the boarding school interview or college admissions Zoom interview.

 1. First and foremost, don’t miss or be late to the appointment.
 It’s easy to not pay as much regard to something that is online because you don’t have the accountability of having to face-to-face interview, so it’s easy to think it’s NBD.
 But it really is.
 We all have smart phones, so make sure you put that in your phone and set alarms.
 Typically, being the aloof ADD person that I am, I will set an alarm for one day prior– to remind me that I need to be thinking about it– and several the next day.
 Normally, when I wake up, then about an hour before.
 The biggest part of being an adult is ensuring that people know you take your life seriously– being on time to appointments is one way to show that.

 Here are several other aspects of the interview you need to be conscious of:

 2. Set your stage: I like to think of a video chat interview or appointment as an opportunity to be in the spot light on a stage.
 Think about it– you’re on someone’s screen, which means 100% of their focus is on you.
 If this were a boy or girl you were interested in, you’d ensure you had the best hair, makeup, background, etc. So carry that into your professional life– make sure the lighting is proper, you both can hear each other easily (neither of you want to decode what the quiet person said, nor do either of you want your speakers breaking because the person sounds like a fog horn on the other side).